-Only one out of every six vehicles
+Only one of six vehicles is good

 600 fatalities and 33,000 injuries annually

-According to the National Highway Traffic Safety Administration (NHTSA), improperly inflated tires contribute to more than 600 fatalities and 33,000 injuries annually in the United States.
+According to the National Highway Traffic Safety Administration, improperly inflated tires contribute to more than 600 fatalities and 33,000 injuries annually in the United States.
 Furthermore, the U.S. Department of Energy estimates that under-inflated tires waste more than 1 billion gallons of gasoline every year.